u8slvn/sutoppu/README.md

 ### Error reporting

 It can be difficult to know which specification failed in complex concatenated rules.
-Sutoppu allows to list all the failed specifications by getting the `errors` attribute after use.
+Sutoppu allows listing all the failed specifications by getting the `errors` attribute after use.
 The `errors` attribute is reset each time the specification is used.
 For each failed specification, it returns a dict with the name of the specification class as key and the description provided in the class as value.
 In the case where the specification failed with a `not` condition, the description is prefixed with `Not ~`.

 ```python